polarityio/slack/README.md

 ### Slack Messaging Display Name
 The name you wish to use when Posting Messages on Slack Channels.
 If left empty the default display name will just be "Polarity".

+### Add Entity Value to Message By Default
+If checked, the entity value will be added to the Slack Messaging Box in the Overlay by Default

 ## Installation Instructions